yogarsdna/yogarsdna/README.md

 I am currently interested in learning things related to data such as MySQL, PostgreSQL, Data Mining, Data Analytics, Big Data, etc., and I also have a big interest in machine learning.
 Learning machine learning algorithms is an exciting yet challenging thing to do for me.\

-If you are interested in getting to know me, please contact me via [Linkedin](https://www.linkedin.com/in/gede-yoga-arisudana-81a52a1bb/).
+If you are interested in getting to know me, please contact me via [Linkedin](https://www.linkedin.com/in/gede-yoga-arisudana-81a52a1bb/).\

+### Github Statistic
 <p align="left">
 <a href="https://github.com/yogarsdna">
   <img height="180em" src="https://github-readme-stats-eight-theta.vercel.app/api?username=yogarsdna&show_icons=true&theme=algolia&include_all_commits=true&count_private=true"/>